 #9 Get your First Few Clients

-Look for small business owners online who might need your services and look for virtual assistant jobs at freelancing platforms like Upwork and Indeed.
+Look for small business owners online who might need your services, and you can find virtual assistant jobs at freelancing platforms like Upwork and Indeed.
 These platforms take a service fee.
 Getting your first client is not hard if you know where to look.
 Also, participate in social media groups where you can promote your services and look for clients.
 Once you get your first client, you’ll get many clients.
 Just ensure your first clients share their positive reviews of your services.
 This way, many more clients will hire you.

 What Qualifications Do I Need to be a Virtual Assistant?

 Many ask what qualifications someone needs to become a virtual assistant.
-Fortunately, if you do a quick job search or search for what other business owners need, you’ll find that for most VA jobs, you need no qualifications.
-You just need to have good time management skills, basic computer skills, communication skills, commitment, dedication, and can be counted on.
+Fortunately, if you do a quick job search or search for what other business owners need, you’ll find that you need no qualifications for most virtual assistant jobs.
+You need to have good time management skills, basic computer skills, communication skills, commitment, dedication, and can be counted on.

 You might also need marketing skills, accounting (if you are going to help with business finances), and photo and video editing for graphic design jobs.
 Once you decide on your services, you’ll know if you need to learn some new skills.